um-acs/acs_docs/docs/clusters/general-usage/4-projects.rst

 --------------------------------

 To run jobs using your project’s resources, submit jobs with your assigned ``projectID`` using the ``-P`` argument to ``bsub``: ``bsub -P projectID``.
-For more information about LSF and job scheduling, see `Scheduling Jobs <https://acs-docs.readthedocs.io/general-usage/4-jobs.html>`__.
+For more information about LSF and job scheduling, see :ref:`g-schedule`.

 For example, if you were assigned the project id "abc", a batch submission from the command line would look like: